Incident To Services

 • For all patients, it is expected that the physician performs and documents intermittent, subsequent services of a frequency that reflects active participation of the course of treatment for the specific problem.

 • A physician’s initial plan of care may include prescription medication that may require adjustment on subsequent visits; the need for medication adjustment does not represent a “new problem.”
 These visits may be billed by an NPP as incident to the original plan of care when the physician includes that instruction in the original plan.
-An example: “Have started patient on Losartan 100 mg. po qd for BP 160/90; patient to RTO in two weeks for f/u.
-Dosage may be adjusted by NP on f/u visits.”
+An example: “Have started patient on Losartan 100 mg. po qd for bp 160/90; patient to RTO in two weeks for follow up.
+Dosage may be adjusted by NP on follow up visits.”

 • Incident to billing requires direct supervision by the supervising physician who must be present in the office suite and immediately available and able to provide assistance and direction throughout the time the service is performed.